-- Hydraulic or Electric winch with drum of appropriate size for anchor and chain, with foot switch control and remote control at the helm. - Bruce/Claw style Galvanized Anchor of appropriate size for vessel. - Minimum of 50' of galvanized 3/16" chain and 300' of 1⁄2 spectra anchor line.
+- Electric winch for anchor and chain, with foot switch control at anchor station and remote control at the helm. - Anchor locker in in bow with the hinges aft or to the side to allow line to deploy easier and windlass. - Bruce/Claw style galvanized anchor of appropriate size for vessel. - Minimum of 25' of galvanized 3/16" chain and 300' of 1⁄2" double braided nylon line.